College Factual by our College Data Analytics Team

 Legal Professions isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #16 in popularity out of 38 majors in the country.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 College Factual reviewed 12 schools in Texas to determine which ones were the best for degree seekers in the field of legal professions.
-When you put them all together, these colleges and universities awarded 3,557 degrees in legal professions during the 2020-2021 academic year.
+Combined, these schools handed out 3,839 degrees in legal professions to qualified students.

 What's on this page: * Degree-Level Rankings